St Joseph's Roman Catholic Church, Hay-on-Wye: St. Joseph's Parish and Church, Hay-on-Wye (1892 - 1926)

 H.R.
 Grant ran a newsagents/toy shop and a printing business from 6 Castle Street.
 Francis Kilvert was a frequent visitor to the newsagents, in the time of its previous owner George Horden.
 H.R.
 Grant was married to Jane Victoria (née Hughes), they had seven sons and two daughters.
 Henry Norman, their eldest son, died heroically in 1916, on the first day of the Somme offensive.
-He is commemorated on the Hay-on-Wye and Cusop War Memorial.
+The public footpath from Hay bridge to the Warren has a bench in memory of the Grant’s.
+Henry Norman is commemorated on the Hay-on-Wye and Cusop War Memorial.

-From early in the 20th century and for the first time since the reformation, Roman Catholic Mass was celebrated in Hay-on-Wye.
+From early in the 20th century and for the first time since the reformation, with the permission of the Bishop of Menevia, Roman Catholic Mass was celebrated in Hay-on-Wye.
 Regular house masses were celebrated in the homes of the Grant's and the Madigan's on alternating Sundays.
 The masses were served by the secular priests from Brecon (St. Michael's) or the Benedictines of Belmont (designated an abbey in 1920).

 Attending school Masses was an option for families that sent their children to two schools in the area.
 Belmont Abbey school for boys (1926–1993) was run by the Benedictines in Belmont.
-St. David's school for girls in Brecon (1903-2020) was originally run by the Daughters of the Holy Spirit (from France).
+St. David's school for girls in Brecon (1903–2020) was originally run by the Daughters of the Holy Spirit (from France).
 From 1948, the Ursuline Sisters (from Thurles, Ireland) ran the school.